Dudnik-Ilia/DPDL_project/instructions.md

 ## Transfer Data to the Cluster

 Code files are best transfered using git - you can clone your repository on the cluster.

+For this project, we will make the data available on the cluster for you to access there.
-Large binaries, which should not be checked into git (i.e. the dataset) can be transfered via `scp`.
+Still, if you have a reason to transfer additional large files, read on: Large binaries, which should not be checked into git (i.e. the dataset) can be transfered via `scp`.
 On Unix-like operating systems like Linux or macOS `scp` comes preinstalled.
 On Windows you can use WinSCP (https://winscp.net/).

 #### Linux / macOS: